-- A. The maximum number of monthly Community Inclusion support hours for each client is determined by the DDA assessment as outlined in WAC 388-828-9300 and 9310. - B. The following chart provides guidance for authorized service levels in line with WAC requirements.
+- A. According to DDA Policy 4.11 County Services for Working Age Adults, employment services must be the first use of employment and community inclusion funds for working age adults and ensures that after nine months of supported employment services the client may choose to also receive community inclusion services. - B. The maximum number of monthly Community Inclusion support hours for each Client is determined by the DDA assessment as outlined in WAC 388-828-9300 and 9310. - C. The following chart provides guidance for authorized service levels in line with WAC requirements.